 Pay for your trip by credit card so that you have the protection of the Consumer Credit Act – but pay your credit card bill off each month in order to avoid fees.

-If you’re travelling within Europe and you’re a UK citizen, apply for a free EHIC card.
-This gives you free or reduced cost healthcare in Europe.
+If you’re travelling within Europe and you’re a UK citizen, apply for a free GHIC card, which replaced the EHIC when the UK left the EU.
+This gives you free or reduced-cost healthcare in certain European countries.
 If you click on a link which asks you to pay for this card, you’re in the wrong place – don’t be tricked into paying for it!

 Make sure that you have travel insurance which covers your destination and any planned activities.
 Have your insurance in place from when you book, just in case there’s a problem and you aren’t able to travel.
 That way you’ll have cancellation cover in place.